 |Scene along the waterway.|

 No longer finding myself car sick or queasy from such unpredictable terrain, I’m able to relax and fully embrace our surroundings.
-Tom, good driver that he is, makes me feel especially at ease with his eyes on the road.
+Tom, the sound driver that he is, makes me feel incredibly at ease with his eyes on the road.
 Although he’s quick to spot a good photo opportunity in his range of vision, he never hesitates to stop or turn around for a good shot.

 |So far, all the cattle we’ve seen have been grazing and skinny, usually indicating they’re not fed grains and chemicals.|

-The sounds of roosters crowing, cows mooing with rambunctious bulls snorting, along with an occasional sheep or lamb’s warbling baa wafting through the air as music to our ears.
+The sounds of roosters crowing, cows mooing with wild bulls snorting, along with an occasional sheep or lamb’s warbling baa wafting through the air like music to our ears.
 Gosh, we love this part of our travels.

-Sure, the popular tourist spots are often worth checking out.
+Sure, the famous tourist spots are often worth checking out.
 After all, they are the draw for many travelers to this country and others.
 In Costa Rica, many of the most popular sites requiring a degree of hiking.
-Right now, as I slowly recover from this frustrating gastrointestinal thing, hiking has not been on my radar.
+As I slowly recover from this frustrating gastrointestinal thing, hiking has not been on my radar.

-Having started a new treatment regime two weeks ago by giving in and taking PPIs which I should have done for a longer period last March, slowly I’m finding some relief.
-It could easily take two to three months until I’m feeling totally well again.
+Having started a new treatment regime two weeks ago by giving in and taking PPIs which I should have done for a more extended period last March, slowly, I’m finding some relief.
+It could easily take two to three months until I’m feeling well again.